pl853/Advanced-Databases-Guide/README.md

 As you can see the functional dependency SSN -> {DNAME,DMGRSSN} is transitive because SSN -> DNUMBER and DNUMBER -> {DNAME,DMGRSSN} are valid functional dependencies and is not a candidate key nor a subset of any key.

-Functional dependencies </br>
-Are dependencies that are defined by the designer.
-They can't be infered by reading data from the database table, instead they should be read in the documentation of the database.
-Only if there is no documentation provided with the database, you can try to infer functional dependencies from the data.

 {examples will be implented later}